The NESA Board

 Board member

-MEd, BEd, DipEd
+MEd, BEd, Dip-Ed

-Robyn is the President of the NSW Primary Principals’ Association representing NSW Primary Principals.
-She collaborates with the NSW Department of Education corporate and executive personnel to make recommendations to shape policies and practices in NSW schools.
+In the role of Principal in Residence she collaborates with the NSW Department of Education, Education Support Team and Executive personnel to make recommendations to advise on and shape policies and practices in NSW schools through the lens of a Primary Principal and NSW Public Schools.

-NESA board member Angelo Gavrielatos
+NESA Board member Angelo Gavrielatos

 Board member